 If you want a natural approach to preventing hair loss, then James recommends saw palmetto.
 It can be found in some shampoos and conditioners and can also be taken as a vitamin supplement.
 “Studies have shown that this herb reduces the production of DHT from testosterone very similar to finasteride,” she notes.
 “Combined with topical minoxidil, it can be very beneficial.”

 While studies can’t prove that saw palmetto is as potent against hair loss as finasteride, the results lean towards favorable.
-One study summarized an examination of 34 men and 28 women (18-48 years) with topical saw palmetto extract via lotions and shampoos for three months.
+One study summarized an examination of 34 men and 28 women (18 to 48 years) with topical saw palmetto extract via lotions and shampoos for three months.
 This application “led to 35% increase in hair density and 67% increase in sebum reduction.”

 Maintain a Healthy Lifestyle